chen-bowen/chen-bowen/README.md

 ## 🔍 What I’m interested in

-- Search and ranking: query understanding, retrieval, and learning-to-rank
+- 🔎 **Search and ranking:** query understanding, retrieval, and learning-to-rank
-- Personalization: embeddings, two-tower models, and user–item interaction modeling
+- 🎯 **Personalization:** embeddings, two-tower models, and user–item interaction modeling
-- ML infra: deployment, orchestration, observability, and evaluation loops
+- 🧩 **ML infra:** deployment, orchestration, observability, and evaluation loops
-- LLM-powered products: retrieval-augmented generation and agent-like workflows that plug into production systems
+- 🤖 **LLM-powered products:** retrieval-augmented generation and agent-like workflows that plug into production systems

----

-## 🧰 Freelance & collaboration
+## 🤝 Freelance & collaboration

 I’m open to:
-- Helping teams improve or build search and personalization systems end to end
+- 🧭 Helping teams improve or build search and personalization systems end to end
-- Turning existing ML prototypes into production services
+- ⚙️ Turning existing ML prototypes into production services
-- Collaborating on open-source tooling for ML deployment and monitoring
+- 🌐 Collaborating on open-source tooling for ML deployment and monitoring

 If you’re working on search, personalization, or ML infra, I’d love to chat.

 ## 🌐 How to reach me